Individual Setting Questions from a young person’s point of view

 You can make new friends and try lots of new things.

-The teachers and staff are there to help you do more things by yourself for yourself.
+All staff are there to help you do more things for yourself.

 At Derwen College you are given targets to work on.